ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

    reasonably test without an extensive testing suite or setup.
 Most methods and classes, including edge cases, can be reasonable tested.
-Even parts of your code that raise errors like ``TypeError`` or ``ValueError`` when users input the wrong data type or value.
+Even parts of your code that raise errors like ``TypeError`` or ``ValueError`` when users input the wrong data type or value can be reasonably tested.

 Unit Testing within CI/CD